- Clustering BETA

 Single node Kubernetes done right

 The smallest, fastest fully-conformant Kubernetes that tracks upstream releases and makes clustering trivial.
-Use MicroK8s for offline development, prototyping, testing, or use it on a VM as a small, cheap, reliable k8s for CI/CD.
-Makes a great k8s for appliances - develop your IoT apps for k8s and deploy them to MicroK8s on your boxes.
+Use MicroK8s for offline development, prototyping, testing.
+Use it on a VM as a small, cheap, reliable k8s for CI/CD.
+Makes a great kubernetes for appliances.
+Develop IoT apps for k8s and deploy them to MicroK8s on your boxes.

 Reliable, fast, small, upstream.